-- Introduced a new internal reporting system which enables us to review all our employee data efficiently and identify trends and anomalies
+- Our internal reporting system which enables us to review all our employee data efficiently and identify trends and anomalies

 - Learning & Development schemes are open to all our employees irrespective of gender

-- All staff are set objectives and targets, and provided relevant training for their current and future role potential
+- All staff are set objectives and targets, and provide relevant training for their current and future role potential

-We are also aware that we need to continue to in our actions to address our gender imbalance and our gender inclusion strategy moving forward is:
+We are also aware that we need to strive harder in our actions to address our gender imbalance and our gender inclusion strategy moving forward is focussing:

-- We will strive to create a more evenly gender balanced workforce by positive recruitment processes
+- By bringing in our recruitment processes back in-house this has enabled us to ensure a gender balanced workforce by positive recruitment processes

 - Attract and develop from a more diverse talent pool